cawoodm/weboose/README.md

 A OS is just a JavaScript which is run blindly by the boot loader.
 A useful OS will however load an OS or operating system.

 The weboose OS reads `/default.os` to see which OS it should load.

+## Development
+If you run this project locally on http://localhost:3001 then you should start the URL http://localhost:3001/?url=http://localhost:3001/weboose

+This ensures it ises your local development instance as a baseUrl for loading the OS